Priyanshukumaranand/ClickpeProject/frontend/README.md

 ## Loan Picks Dashboard

 Dashboard to surface top 5 personalized loan matches, browse all products with filters, and ask grounded AI questions on any loan.
-Built with Next.js App Router, TypeScript, Tailwind + shadcn/ui, Supabase, Zod, and OpenAI.
+Built with Next.js App Router, TypeScript, Tailwind + shadcn/ui, Supabase, Zod, and Gemini.

 ### Architecture